We are turning scientific excellence into economic impact and delivering results through engaging with high-potential EU projects.

 This Defra-funded project aims to benefit consumers by providing a fast turnaround method to determine the origin of gelatine in foods.
 As gelatine is a highly processed product (and a high level of processing disrupts DNA and proteins), it is difficult to determine the species of origin as methods such as DNA analyses and protein analyses by immunoassays.

 Fera is using gelatine peptides from a proprietary database to develop and validate a faster method than currently exists to determine the species origin and provide a high throughput, fast-turnaround technology.
 The method uses instruments which are widely available globally and the aim is to serve consumers with high volume fast turnaround tests to verify the authenticity of food products.
-In addition to screening for porcine and bovine gelatines, we have also developed the capacity to screen for chicken and equine gelatine.

 Copyright © 2019 Fera Science Limited (“Fera”).
 All rights reserved.